 The REACH-2 trial enrolled patients with histologic or cytologic diagnosis of HCC or, in the absence of histologic confirmation, with cirrhosis and HCC, BCLC stage B, or C disease not suitable for locoregional therapy, preserved liver function (Child-Pugh class A), and good PS (ECOG 0-1), AFP levels ≥ 400 ng/mL, progressing on or intolerant to first-line treatment with sorafenib.
-From July 26, 2015, to August 30, 2017, 292 patients were randomly assigned (2:1 ratio), 197 to the ramucirumab group and 95 to the placebo group.
+From July 26, 2015 to August 30, 2017, 292 patients were randomly assigned (2:1 ratio), 197 to the ramucirumab group and 95 to the placebo group.
 Randomization was stratified by geographical region [region 1 (Americas, Europe, Australia, Israel) vs region 2 (Asia, excluding Japan) vs region 3 (Japan)], macrovascular invasion (yes vs no), and ECOG PS (0 vs 1).
 Patients received ramucirumab 8 mg/kg or placebo intravenously every 14 d until disease progression, unacceptable toxicity, or withdrawal of consent.
 Tumor assessment was performed by the investigators every 6 wk according to RECIST 1.1 during the first 6 mo of treatment, and every 9 wk thereafter.
-Patient-reported outcomes were assessed at baseline, every 6 wk, and at treatment discontinuation with the Functional Assessment of Cancer Therapy Hepatobiliary Symptom Index 8 (FHSI-8), which specifically evaluates the most frequently observed symptoms of patients with hepatobiliary malignancies: lack of energy, nausea, pain, weight loss, back pain, fatigue, jaundice, and stomach pain or discomfort[58].
-Serum AFP levels were measured at baseline, every 6 wk during the treatment period, and at the end of the treatment period.
+Patient-reported outcomes were assessed at baseline every 6 wk and at treatment discontinuation with the Functional Assessment of Cancer Therapy Hepatobiliary Symptom Index 8 (FHSI-8), which specifically evaluates the most frequently observed symptoms of patients with hepatobiliary malignancies: lack of energy, nausea, pain, weight loss, back pain, fatigue, jaundice, and stomach pain or discomfort[58].
+Serum AFP levels were measured at baseline every 6 wk during the treatment period, and at the end of the treatment period.

-The primary endpoint of REACH-2 trial was OS, secondary endpoints were PFS, ORR, TTP, safety, time to deterioration in scores on the FHSI-8, and time to deterioration in ECOG PS.
-Efficacy analyses were conducted by ITT, safety analyses were done in all patients who received at least one dose of study drug.
+The primary endpoint of the REACH-2 trial was OS, and the secondary endpoints were PFS, ORR, TTP, safety, time to deterioration in scores on the FHSI-8, and time to deterioration in ECOG PS.
+Efficacy analyses were conducted by ITT, and safety analyses were done in all patients who received at least one dose of study drug.
 Baseline patient characteristics were well-balanced between the two treatment arms, except for baseline AFP levels that were higher in the ramucirumab group [2741 ng/mL (IQR 1178–11861) in the placebo group vs 3920 ng/mL (IQR 1175–20000) in the ramucirumab group].
-Median duration of prior sorafenib was 4.1 mo in both groups, and 50 patients (17%) discontinued sorafenib due to intolerance.
+The median duration of prior sorafenib was 4.1 mo in both groups, and 50 patients (17%) discontinued sorafenib due to intolerance.
 At the time of data cutoff, March 15, 2018, 281 patients were off treatment, and 11 patients in the ramucirumab group were still receiving therapy; 206 patients (71%) had disease progression, and 221 (76%) had died.
-Median OS was 8.5 mo (95%CI: 7.0–10.6) in the ramucirumab arm vs 7.3 mo (95%CI: 5.4–9.1) in the placebo arm, with a HR of 0.71 (95%CI: 0.53-0.95) and a P value of 0.0199.
+Median OS was 8.5 mo (95%CI: 7.0–10.6) in the ramucirumab arm versus 7.3 mo (95%CI: 5.4–9.1) in the placebo arm, with a HR of 0.71 (95%CI: 0.53-0.95) and a P value of 0.0199.
 Ramucirumab also significantly improved PFS (2.8 vs 1.6 mo, HR = 0.45, 95%CI: 0.339–0.603, P < 0.0001), and DCR (59.9% vs 38.9%, P = 0.0006).
 These results were confirmed in almost all predefined subgroups (Table 5).